dan1wang/jsonbook-builder/README.md

   its entries includes a lot of non-English words.
 * The entries aren't in alphabetical order.

-In other words, to get to the content you want, you have first filter through a lot of things you aren't remotely interested in.
+In other words, to get to the content you want, you have first filter through millions of pages you aren't remotely interested in.
 Or, you can spam the system with lots of API calls.

 ## Solution